Amanbig/Amanbig/README.md

 ## ⚡ Engineering Philosophy

 I don't just write code; I design systems.
+I also believe in building in public and maintaining open-source tools that others can rely on.
 My focus lies at the intersection of **high-performance web applications** and **generative AI systems**.

 - **System Architecture:** Designing event-driven backend services and scalable APIs.